opus-research/jgit/Documentation/technical/reftable.md

 The ref index stores the name of the last reference from every ref block in the file, enabling constant O(1) disk seeks for all lookups.
-Any reference can be found by binary searching the index, identifying the containing block, and searching within that block.
+Any reference can be found by searching the index, identifying the containing block, and searching within that block.

-If present, the ref index block appears after the last ref block.
+If present the ref index block appears after the last ref block.
 The prior ref block should be padded to ensure the ref index starts on a block alignment.

-An index block should only be written if there are at least 4 blocks in the file, as cold reads using the index requires 2 disk reads, and binary searching <= 4 blocks also requires <= 2 reads.
+An index block should only be written if there are at least 4 blocks in the file, as cold reads using the index requires 2 disk reads (read index, read block), and binary searching <= 4 blocks also requires <= 2 reads.
 Omitting the index block from smaller files saves space.

 Index block format: